Terminating employment due to medical incapacity

 • Extended period of unpaid leave.

-If you do decide to end employment due to medical incapacity, you are not required to pay out the person’s notice period if they are not currently at work (they are not available to attend the hours of work), but it is an act of goodwill and kindness to do so.
+You are not required to pay out the person’s notice period if they are not currently at work (they are not available to attend the hours of work), but it is an act of goodwill and kindness to do so.

 Related Resources